carpentries-incubator/hpc-intro/README.md

 and *not* the re-generated HTML.
 This simplifies review considerably, since each change appears only once.
-Once the change has been approved, the lesson maintainer(s) will merge the pull request, re-generate the HTML locally, and pus that to GitHub.
+Once the change has been approved, the lesson maintainer(s) will merge the pull request, re-generate the HTML locally, and push that to GitHub.

 **Note:**
 some people have had intermittent errors during the import process,